iesus/dynamic_dss/README.md

   write_sentences.
 ```
 which is a rule at the end of the file where one can specify the type of sentence that one wants and the name of the output file.
 Right now one can choose between simple sentences
 and coordinated sentences.
 The output file contains sentences with the propositional logic form semantics.
+This generated file itself is not really used but it helps to debug the grammar.

 ### Generating the Dataset (Sentences with their DSS vectors, Step 3)